drug007/tracing_post/README.md

         break;

 ```
 So we just used `StopWatch` from Phobos and measure execution time of code block we are interested in.
 It's simple and even trivial.
 Also we have all might of Phobos to implement our ideas.
-Run the application by command `dub tracing_writefln.d` and look at its output:
+Run the application by command `dub tracing_writef.d` and look at its output:
 ```
 Running ./example-writef
 0:      Event One took:   584 ms, 53 μs, and 5 hnsecs